brianswisher/consolescripts/README.md

 ## Summary:

-This is a library of javascript methods that can be used on web pages at runtime through a javascript console or bookmark-let.
-Attributes of a consoleScript:
+This is a library of javascript utilities that can be used on web pages at runtime through a javascript console or bookmark-let.
+They're meant as tools for development or proof of concept work.
+Start with a script that provides the core function you're looking for and build on top of it.
+Properties of a consoleScript:

 1. Wrapped in JavaScript closures to protect namespaces.
 2. Small, specific, & portable.
-3. Mostly meant as tools for development or proof of concept work.
+3. Don't take the time to degrade for less capable browsers.
 4. Pass JSLINT.